HHS/simpler-grants-gov/documentation/milestones/individual_milestones/static_site.md

 *What capabilities / milestones do we expect to be in place at the beginning of work on this milestone?*

 - [ ] **Front-end Planning:** Determines the language, framework, and deployment service used to build and host the site.
-- [ ] **Developer Tools:** Establishes a suite of tools used to ensure the quality and security of the API codebase.
+- [ ] **Developer Tools:** Establishes a suite of tools used to ensure the quality and security of the site codebase.
 - [ ] **beta.grants.gov Domain:** Secures access to the `beta.grants.gov` domain which is where the site will be hosted.
 - [ ] **Authority to Operate (ATO):** Ensures that the site and the infrastructure that hosts it are comply with the Software Security Plan for the legacy grants.gov site.
 - [ ] **Infrastructure-as-Code:** Programmatically provisions the resources needed to deploy and host this site.